Skip to main content

 Intellectual Property Claims

 You can sue social media platforms if they violate your intellectual property rights.
 Suppose you wrote an original poem and included it in the menu on your Facebook page.
 An anonymous user copies your poem and posts it on another Facebook page.
-You would be able to sue Facebook for copyright infringement (which is why they quickly remove posts that implicate copyright or other intellectual property rights).
+You would be able to sue Facebook for copyright infringement.
+This is why the platform quickly removes posts that implicate copyright or other intellectual property rights.

 Content Created By the Social Media Platform